llepogam/JEDHA/README.md

 - How many rentals would be affected by the feature depending on the threshold and scope we choose?
 - How often are drivers late for the next check-in?
 How does it impact the next driver?
 - How many problematic cases will it solve depending on the chosen threshold and scope?

+### Web dashboard
+First build a dashboard that will help the product Management team with the above questions.
+You can use streamlit or any other technology that you see fit.

+### Machine Learning - /predict endpoint
+In addition to the above question, the Data Science team is working on pricing optimization.
+They have gathered some data to suggest optimum prices for car owners using Machine Learning.

+### Online production

+You have to host your API online.
+We recommend you to use Hugging Face as it is free of charge.
+But you are free to choose any other hosting provider.

 <!-- PROJECT 10 -->
 ## Block 6 - Final Project - Offensive Speech Detection